iPadOS 16: what you need to know about your next iPad update

 Apple is finally making a point of differentiating iPadOS from iOS, so hopefully iPads won't just feel like oversized iPhones anymore.

-A key macOS mode coming to iPadOS is Stage Manager, which gives you desktop-like functionality - you can have overlapping windows, you can shove all your background apps to the side to see them in one list, and you can resize windows too.
+To that end, a key macOS mode coming to iPadOS is Stage Manager, which gives you desktop-like functionality – you can have overlapping windows, you can move all your background apps to the side to see them in one list, and you can resize windows.

-Apple has also pledged to upgrade more first-party apps to make them 'Desktop-class' though this seems to involve hundreds of tiny little tweaks, like different ways to list files or view folders, instead of anyone massive change.
-It makes sense, though, since iPadOS feels basically like a giant version of iOS at the moment.
+Apple has also pledged to upgrade more first-party apps to make them 'Desktop-class', although this seems to involve hundreds of tiny little tweaks, for example different ways to list files or view folders, rather than one big change.

 iPadOS 16 Freeform